AbanoubYossef/Weather_API/README.md

 3. Click the "Get Weather" button.
 4. The weather forecast for the entered city will be displayed on the page.

-## Contributing

-We welcome contributions to improve the Django Weather App.
-If you'd like to contribute, follow these steps:

-1. Fork the Repository.
-2. Create a New Branch for Your Feature or Bug Fix: `git checkout -b feature-name`.
-3. Make Your Changes and Commit Them: `git commit -m 'Add new feature'`.
-4. Push to Your Forked Repository: `git push origin feature-name`.
-5. Create a Pull Request to the Main Repository.

-## Contact

-If you have any questions or suggestions, feel free to contact the project maintainer at Youssef.MN.Abanoub@student.utcluj.ro

 ---